Fieseler Fi 103R Reichenberg: DFS development

 In the summer of 1944, the Deutsche Forschungsanstalt für Segelflug (German Research Institute for Sailplane Flight) at Ainring took on the task of developing a crewed version of the Fi 103, an example was made ready for testing within days and a production line was established at Dannenberg.

 The V-1 was transformed into the Reichenberg via the addition of a compact cockpit at the point of the fuselage that was immediately ahead of the pulsejet's intake, where the compressed-air cylinders were fitted on a standard V-1.
 This cramped cockpit was outfitted with only basic flight instrumentation, along with a bucket seat composed of plywood.
 The single-piece canopy incorporated an armoured front panel and opened to the side to allow entry.
 The two displaced compressed-air cylinders were replaced by a single one, fitted in the rear in the space which normally accommodated the V-1's autopilot.
 At no point was any landing gear fitted to the aircraft.
 The wings were fitted with hardened edges that would cut the cables of barrage balloons.
-The broader-chord forward support pylon for the Argus pulsejet, by coincidence, resembles the same airframe component used on the American clone of the uncrewed V-1, the Republic-Ford JB-2 Loon.

 It was proposed that a He 111 bomber would carry either one or two Reichenbergs beneath its wings, releasing them close to the target.
 The pilots would then steer their aircraft towards the target, jettisoning the cockpit canopy shortly before impact and bailing out.
 It was estimated that the chances of a pilot surviving such a bailout were less than 1% due to the proximity of the pulsejet's intake to the cockpit.